 The Holy Eucharist

-Nourished by this saving Bread, and given life by this eternal Chalice, let us unceasingly render thanks to Christ, forever present in his Church.
-He has come to us in his sacraments and will come in glory to judge the world; He Who is co-eternal with the Father and the Spirit of life.
+Nourished by the Bread of heaven, and given life by the eternal Chalice, let us unceasingly render thanks to Christ, forever present in his Church.
+He has come to us in his sacraments and will return in glory to judge the world; He Who is co-eternal with the Father and the Spirit of life.

 - from the Divine Liturgy according to St Germanus

-What is this saving Bread?
+What is this Bread of heaven?
 What is this eternal Chalice?

 They are none other than the Body and Blood of Jesus Christ.

 At the heart of the Christian life is the Holy Eucharist, in which Christians gather to take part in the celebration of the great Mystery of the saving work of Christ, and be fed with his Body and Blood.

 The death of Jesus Christ on the Cross was not just an execution but it was also a sacrifice.
 Centuries earlier, when the people of Israel - the Old Testament Church - were freed from captivity and slavery in Egypt at the Exodus, the Passover lambs - the firstborn lambs - were sacrificed, the people of God were saved from death by their blood, which was smeared on the wood of the doorposts (Exodus 12: 1-14), and the faithful people ate the sacrificial lamb.
 So Jesus Christ is the new Passover Lamb, Who is sacrificed and whose blood, shed on the wood of the Cross, brings freedom and salvation from death to the New Israel - to all who are united to Him in the life of the Church, and whose union is sealed by consuming the Sacrifice.